Boxelder bugs get their name from the boxelder trees they are often found on and around.

 This natural deterrent reminds predators to stay away.
 Be careful dispatching boxelders in your home – this secretion can leave orange stains on carpet, drapes or clothing.

 What does a Boxelder bug look like?

 Adult boxelder bugs are ½ “long.
 They are dark brown or black but have distinctive red or orange markings on their abdomen and wings.
 Boxelders have six legs and two black antennae.
 Their wings cross and lay flat over their bodies, forming an ‘X’ shape.

 Baby boxelder bugs – or nymphs – look like miniature adults but are wingless and bright red in color.
 As they grow, the nymphs become darker in color and grow their wings.

 When do Boxelder bugs try to get into homes?

 Seeking warmth, boxelder bugs will gather in the walls and siding of homes, offices, and other buildings during the winter and emerge in the spring to feed and lay eggs.
 During the winter season, the warmth of your home heating system might cause boxelder bugs to emerge prematurely and seek sustenance in your house.
 Homes with lots of southern or western exposure and a high amount of sunlight may also attract more boxelder bugs.

 If boxelder bugs are already in your home, do not kill them.
-Instead, use a vacuum to remove them and empty the vacuum bag when you’re done.
-If you think you have a boxelder infestation, call a licensed pest control operator right away.
-We can evaluate and assess the problem.
+Instead, use a vacuum to remove them without releasing their toxin.
+Empty the vacuum bag outside when you’re done.
+If you think you have a boxelder infestation, call a licensed pest control operator to evaluate and assess the problem.